 Vaccinating your pet is a relatively inexpensive but essential way to protect his or her health.
 In addition to preventing many life-threatening illnesses, vaccinations can prevent diseases prevalent in wildlife and those that can be passed to humans.
 It’s important to administer vaccinations when pets are puppies and kittens because their young immune systems are still developing and need protection to stay healthy.

 While any medical treatment involves some degree of risk, in the case of vaccinations, the benefits far outweigh any potential side effects.
 Adverse reactions are rare and usually mild and short-term when they do occur.
-Your veterinarian can explain what to monitor for in your pets after they are vaccinated.
+Your vet can explain what to watch for in your pets after they are vaccinated.

 Canine Vaccination Protocol